Hair loss : 55 causes of why your hair is falling

 47. Scarring alopecia

 Scarring alopecia or also known as Cicatricial alopecia is caused via an inflammatory process (autoimmune diseases, burns, ringworm, bacterial infections, injury) which may cause permanent damage to the hair follicles.
-Possible causes of this type or Alopecia are Pseudopelade Bronque, Discoid Lupus Erythematosus, Lichen Planopilaris.
+Possible causes of this type of Alopecia are Pseudopelade Bronque, Discoid Lupus Erythematosus, Lichen planopilaris.

 48. Diffuse pattern alopecia (DPA) & diffuse Unpatterned Alopecia (DUPA)

 Diffuse Patterned Alopecia (DPA) is an androgenic type of baldness that does not progress to the point of complete baldness, characterized by diffuse thinning in the top, front, and vertex of the scalp.
 This is in conjunction with a stable, permanent zone.
 Diffuse Unpatterned Alopecia (DUPA) is also androgenic but is lacking a stable, permanent zone.
 Dihydrotestosterone, (DHT), is the male hormone responsible for causing genetic baldness.

 49. Why do drugs and medications cause hair loss?